1952R/2952R: Systems Transforming Systems

-For example, techniques and systems developed in the seminar will automatically secure the following code against entire classes of real software supply-chain attacks:
+Examples of transformations: Techniques and systems developed in the seminar will automatically secure the following code against entire classes of supply-chain threats…

 let fs = require("fs"), lp = require("leftpad");